 Bali is one of the most popular international destinations for Australian tourists.
-Half a dozen different airlines offer flights there from nine Australian cities.
+Half a dozen different airlines offer flights to Denpasar from nine Australian cities.
 With so much choice, which airlines offer the best overall value?

 Two full-service airlines fly the route; Garuda Indonesia and Virgin Australia.
 While prices and service levels are similar for economy class passengers, Garuda offers arguably the best premium service in Business class.
 Garuda Business passengers have the luxury of flat beds, while Virgin utilises narrow-body aircraft featuring recliner seats in Business class.